(Update: for the newest Lala gems and "etruscan" chains click and follow HERE)

 Ionic Greece (Hermitage).
 March 2016

-For my intaglios I used a binocular microscope and an electric rotary tool with sintered diamond bits and a continuous water supply instead.
+I made my intaglios using a binocular microscope and an electric rotary tool with sintered diamond bits and a continuous water supply.

 Here are my results so far: